sontungdo/sd-image-editor/README.md

 ---
 ## ➡️ Installation
 ### Install through official index
-1. Go to your Web UI: Extensions -> Available
+1. Go to your Web UI: Extensions -> Available -> Load from
-2. Search for sd-image-editor
+2. Search for SD Image Editor
 3. Install
 ### Install with Github link
 1. Go to your Web UI: Extensions -> Install from URL